List of mayors of Meridian, Mississippi

 Meridian City Hall houses the mayor's office.

 The mayor of Meridian, Mississippi is elected every four years by the population at large.
 Being the chief executive officer of the city, the mayor is responsible for administering and leading the day-to-day operations of city government.
-The current mayor of the city is Jimmie Smith, who was elected in 2021.
+The current mayor of the city is Percy Bland, who was elected for a third non-consecutive term in 2025.

 City Hall is located at 601 24th Avenue; the mayor's office is located on the second floor of the building.